cmorimoto/thinkcspy_ptbr/_sources/02-Conceitos/conceitos.rst

 ..
 On the other hand, the result of executing the assignment statement is the creation of a reference from a variable, ``y``, to a value, ``3.14``.
 When we execute the print function working on ``y``, we see the value that y is referring to.
 In fact, evaluating ``y`` by itself results in the same response.

 Por outro lado, o resultado da execução de um comando de atribuição é a criação de uma referência da variável, ``y``, para o valor, ``3.14``.
 Quando executamos a função print com ``y`` como argumento, nós vemos o valor ao qual y se refere.
-De fato, digitando apenas ``y`` obtermos o mesmo resultado.
+De fato, digitando apenas ``y`` obtemos o mesmo resultado.

-..operator, operand, expression, integer division
+.. operator, operand, expression, integer division

 .. index:: operador, operando, expressão, divisão inteira